 Packing for a road trip is the most important step because you must have all the clothes, tools and food necessary to ensure a safe and fun trip.
 You should pack clothes according to the climate of your destinations and have plenty of extra pairs.

 On my first road trip, I packed two of my best pairs of work pants, only to return home with them covered in holes and dirt.
-If you plan to spend a lot of time hiking or fishing, you need to pack clothes that hold little value to you.
+If you plan to spend a lot of time hiking or fishing in either a fishing boat or an inflatable pontoon boat, you need to pack clothes that hold little value to you.
 Consider going to Walmart and buying cheap gym shorts and undershirts that you wouldn’t mind throwing away at the end of your trip.